Cheryl Misak

-Cheryl J. Misak (born July 16, 1961) is a Canadian philosopher who works in pragmatism, the history of analytic philosophy, and bioethics.
-She is a University Professor at the University of Toronto, a Fellow of the Royal Society of Canada, and a recipient of a Guggenheim Fellowship in intellectual and cultural history.
-In 2011, Misak served as provost of the University of Toronto, president of the Charles S. Peirce Society.
-In December 2020, Misak became the interim director of the Munk School of Global Affairs at the University of Toronto.
+Cheryl Jayne Misak (born July 16, 1961) is a Canadian philosopher and academic administrator who works in pragmatism, the history of analytic philosophy, and bioethics.
+She is a university professor at the University of Toronto, a Fellow of the Royal Society of Canada, and a recipient of a Guggenheim Fellowship in intellectual and cultural history.

+From 2003 to 2005, Misak served as vice-principal, academic and dean of the University of Toronto Mississauga and as acting vice-president and principal of the campus from 2006 to 2007.
+She was vice-president and provost of the University of Toronto from 2009 to 2013 and is appointed as a professor in the Faculty of Arts and Science's Department of Philosophy, based on the St. George campus.
+She was also president of the Charles S. Peirce Society in 2011.
+In December 2020, Misak became the interim director of the Munk School of Global Affairs and Public Policy at the University of Toronto.

 Misak was raised in Lethbridge, Alberta.
 She received her BA from the University of Lethbridge, her MA from Columbia University, and her DPhil from the University of Oxford.